 Quite literally, the wellness definition from Merriam-Webster is as follows: “the quality or state of being in good health, especially as an actively sought goal.”

 In fact, wellness refers to many aspects of the human condition.
-According to many experts, a person’s overall wellness refers to five different dimensions:
+According to many experts, a person’s overall health refers to five different dimensions:

 - Mental wellness – maintaining a healthy mindset and a positive attitude

 - Physical wellness – maintaining good physical health through nutrition and exercise